 Method 1: Use A Command Prompt

-If you’re comfortable running command prompts, this method is probably going to be your best bet.
+If you’re comfortable running command prompts, this method is probably going to be your best bet to find out your motherboard’s information.

 To find out what motherboard you have, follow these steps: